MegSanta/MegSanta/README.md

 <details>
   <summary>More About Me</summary>

   I have a BA in Psychological Science with a Minor in Digital Information Systems.
 I am currently completing a second BS in Software Engineering.
-I am hoping to go into backend development.
 I enjoy data and automation projects.
-I have done some cool data projects in R that I will upload when I get around to it...
+I have done some cool data projects in R that I will upload... eventually.

   Thanks for checking out my page ❤️